Arunsp03/MYSQL-MCP-Server/README.md

-# MSSQL MCP Server
+# MYSQL MCP Server

 This project exposes a lightweight Model Context Protocol (MCP) server for managing tasks in a MySQL database.
 It gives Claude Desktop and other MCP-compatible clients a clean way to list tasks, add new ones, update their status, and delete them.

-> Note: the codebase is configured for MySQL using PyMySQL, even though the repository name references MSSQL.
-The connection settings are managed through environment variables in `dbConfig.py`.
+> Note: The connection settings are managed through environment variables in `dbConfig.py`.

 ## Features